nightbox69/Speedruns/Games/Chrono-Cross/Notes/Any%-Good-Ending.md

     - Serge - 2 / 3 / 3 then 3
   - Glenn or Fargo - 2 then 2 then 2 to trigger the next phase
 - Phase 5 (Blue)
-  - Glenn - Get to Level 3
+  - Glenn - Get to Level 3 (4 Stamina Glenn)
-  - Fargo - 1 - Strengthen Serge
+  - Fargo - 1 - Strengthen Serge (-6 Stamina Fargo)
-  - Serge - 1 (Stamina Emptying Purposes)
-  - Glenn - X-Strike
+  - Serge - X-Strike (Everyone will Stamina Refresh after)
 - Phase 6 (Black)
   - If you did Phase 5 correctly and everyone refreshed their stamina
     - Glenn - Get Serge to 4 Stamina or Level 1 - EagleEye Serge